JetBrains/kotlin/INTEROP.md

 *   Pointers and arrays are mapped to `CPointer<T>?`.
 *   Enums can be mapped to either Kotlin enum or integral values, depending on heuristics and the [definition file hints](#definition-file-hints).
-*   Structs are mapped to types having fields available via the dot notation, i.e. `someStructInstance.field1`.
+*   Structs / unions are mapped to types having fields available via the dot notation, i.e. `someStructInstance.field1`.
 *   `typedef` are represented as `typealias`.